Kuhl's lorikeet

-Kuhl's lorikeet (Vini kuhlii), also called the Rimitara lorikeet, Kuhl's lory, Manu 'Ura (local appellation) or Kura (Cook Islands), is a species of lorikeet in the family Psittaculidae.
+Kuhl's lorikeet (Vini kuhlii), also called the Rimitara lorikeet, Kuhl's lory, manu 'ura (local appellation) or kura (Cook Islands), is a species of lorikeet in the family Psittaculidae.
 It is one of several species of Vini lorikeets found in islands ranging across the South Pacific.

-The Kuhl for whom Nicholas Aylward Vigors named the bird in 1824 was Heinrich Kuhl, a German ornithologist whose survey of the parrots, Conspectus psittacorum, had appeared in 1819.
+Nicholas Aylward Vigors named it kuhlii in 1824 after Heinrich Kuhl, a German ornithologist whose survey of the parrots Conspectus psittacorum had appeared in 1819.

 Description

 It is a fast flying lorikeet with vibrant plumage; a green back, wings and crown, a blue nape and legs and bright red undersides and cheeks.
 The average length is 19 cm and the average weight is 55 g.

 Habitat

 The Kuhl's lorikeet's habitat is natural tropical moist lowland forests and plantations.
 Like all Vini lorikeets it is a nectarivore, and has a brushy tongue to acquire the nectar.
 In islands denuded of native forests and covered with extensive coconut plantations it is found exclusively in those areas.
 It was once present in the Cook Islands but is now restricted to islands of French Polynesia (Only found on the island of Rimatara) and has been introduced in Kiribati.
 It was reintroduced to Atiu, in the Cook Islands in 2007.